doITmagic/go-snippets/README.md

           - fan out
     3.Structural
           - decorator
-5. prepend : because it didn't exist let's let's add it :joy:
+5. prepend : because it didn't exist let's add it :joy:
-6. broadcast : one event to multiples
+6. broadcast : one event to multiples channels
-7.